perrohombre/perrohombre/README.md

 ---

 ## 🚀 Currently working on:
+### 📊 Thesis Project**
-- **📊 Thesis Project**: I'm currently working on my thesis project, a microservices-based application for analyzing soccer player skills.
+ I'm currently working on my thesis project, a microservices-based application for analyzing soccer player skills.
 This app combines Java Spring Boot, Python microservices for machine learning and data analysis, and PostgreSQL for data storage.
 It features a React frontend with a Text2SQL chatbot, player ranking, and skill clustering, all orchestrated with Kubernetes.
 CI/CD is managed through GitHub Actions and ArgoCD to ensure efficient deployment and updates.

 ## 🔧 Technologies & Tools